felias-fogg/dw-gdbserver/README.md

 ## What the future has in store for us

-The script has all the basic functionality and seems to work pretty well.
+The script has now its full functionality and seems to work pretty well.
+It has also been integrated into MiniCore, MicroCore and my fork of ATTinyCore.

-I also plan to provide binaries, which can be used as tools for the Arduino IDE 2.
-And if it all works, it is only a "tiny" step to generalize it to the JTAG and/or UPDI AVR MCUs.
+Now, it is only a "tiny" step to generalize it to the JTAG and UPDI AVR MCUs.
 So, stay tuned.
+Before working on that, I plan to deploy a test battery on the GDB/arduino-cli level, however.